 Typical Opposition Position Charters drain money from public schools.

 The Facts Charters are public schools.
 No money goes to private/parochial schools here.
-Also, depending upon the model Kentucky actually chooses, charters have proved more efficient than regular public schools, as well.
+Also, depending upon the model Kentucky actually chooses, charters have proven more efficient than regular public schools, as well.

 Typical Opposition Position Unions don’t favor and can’t exist in charter schools.